maxrt101/xos/README.md

 Steps:
  - Clone the project
  - Run `make`
- - Output will be in `build/TARGET/bin/image.bin`
+ - Output image can be found in `build/TARGET/bin/image.bin`

-The image is ready to be flashed directly into the microcontroller.
+The image is ready to be loaded directly into the flash.

 # Features
 Currentry xos provides APIs for IRQ handling, devices (uart, i2c, etc) and memory.